terraform-ibm-modules/terraform-ibm-cloudability-onboarding/reference-architectures/cloudability-enablement.md

 ![Architecture diagram for the Cloudability Enablement deployable architecture](cloudability-all-inclusive-onboarding.svg "Architecture diagram for the Cloudability Enablement deployable architecture") {: caption="Figure 1.
 Cloudability Enablement deployable architecture" caption-side="bottom"}{: external download="cloudability-all-inclusive-onboarding.svg"}

 The Cloudability Enablement deployable architecture creates an instance of {{site.data.keyword.cos_full_notm}} in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and region.
 An IBM Key Protect instance is created in this same resource group and region to provide a [custom encryption key](/docs/key-protect?topic=key-protect-integrate-cos).
-Then, it configures [billing reports](/docs/account?topic=account-exporting-your-usage&interface=ui#enable-export-usage) to be written to tthe Object Storage bucket.
+Then, it configures [billing reports](/docs/account?topic=account-exporting-your-usage&interface=ui#enable-export-usage) to be written to the Object Storage bucket.
 Cloudability is granted access by the DA to read the billing reports within the bucket.
 Next, the {{site.data.keyword.Bluemix_notm}} account is added to Cloudability so that it is made aware of how to pull the data from Object Storage bucker.
-Monitoring and activity tracker audit events are enabled by default to help track changes made to the Object Storage bucket.
+Events are sent to Monitoring and Activity Tracker by default to help track changes that are made to the Object Storage bucket.

-The `Key Protect` instance must be co-located in the same region as the {{site.data.keyword.cos_full_notm}} instance.
+The key management service instance (`Key Protect` or `Hyper Protect Crypto`) must be colocated in the same region as the {{site.data.keyword.cos_full_notm}} instance.
 {: important}

-Billing report exports can only be enabled for a single account.
+An account can enable billing report exports for a single account.
 {: important}

 ## Design concepts